finbarkizito/web_scraping/README.md

 # Technical Build Log — Web Scraping Pipeline for Revenue Data

-This document records the exact sequence of steps required to scrape, structure, and export company revenue data from a public web source.
-All actions are listed in execution order and are sufficient to reproduce the pipeline without additional context.
+This project documentsthe exact sequence of steps required to scrape, structure, and export company revenue data from a public web source.

 ---